-While Farm Forward’s founder and CEO Aaron S. Gross, Ph.D. commented in a New York Times article that while “the industry moving from saying anything goes to saying there should be legal limits at the federal level is an enormous difference,” he also wrote in an open letter about the UEP-HSUS proposal that it has still not opened up critical dialog about the unhealthy genetics of the birds themselves, and it is because of the “intensive breeding techniques of the modern industry that these birds have ended up in cages in the first place.”
+While Farm Forward’s founder and CEO Aaron S. Gross, Ph.D. commented in a New York Times article that while “the industry moving from saying anything goes to saying there should be legal limits at the federal level is an enormous difference,” he also wrote in an open letter about the UEP-HSUS proposal that it has still not opened up critical dialogue about the unhealthy genetics of the birds themselves, and it is because of the “intensive breeding techniques of the modern industry that these birds have ended up in cages in the first place.”

-As Farm Forward Board member and owner of Good Shepherd Poultry Ranch Frank Reese likes to say, “if you change production practices, you change production practices but if you change genetics, you change the industry.”
+As Farm Forward Board member and owner of Good Shepherd Poultry Ranch Frank Reese likes to say, “If you change production practices, you change production practices but if you change genetics, you change the industry.”

-Tell Congress you care about the welfare of egg-laying hens, and urge your legislators to support and co-sponsor H.R.
+Tell Congress that you care about the welfare of egg-laying hens, and urge your legislators to support and co-sponsor H.R.
 3798 / S. 3239!

 H.R.
 3704, the Downed Animal and Food Safety Protection Act, introduced by Congressman Gary Ackerman (D-NY) and presently pending before the House Agriculture Committee, is a federal bill to amend the Humane Methods of Livestock Slaughter Act of 1958 that would permanently prohibit all downed animals – unhealthy livestock unable walk because they are diseased, injured, or ill – from entering the nation’s food supply, requiring instead that these animals be humanely euthanized.
 The legislation would close a loophole that currently allows the slaughter of downed calves.
 According to a 2003 Zogby poll, 77% of Americans find slaughter of non-ambulatory animals for human consumption unacceptable.
 Further, 72% of the confirmed cases of mad cow disease in North America since 1993 have involved downed animals.
-Earlier this year, the Supreme Court blocked a California law that would require euthanizing downed livestock at federally inspected slaughterhouses to keep the meat out of the nation’s food system with the justices unanimously concurring that the law encroached on federal laws that don’t require immediate euthanizing.
+Earlier this year, the Supreme Court blocked a California law that would require euthanizing downed livestock at federally inspected slaughterhouses to keep the meat out of the nation’s food system; the justices unanimously concurred that the California law requiring euthanasia encroached on federal laws that don’t require immediate euthanizing.
 Whether enacted at the state or the federal level, a ban on downed-animal slaughter is necessary if industrial agriculture is to fully internalize the true costs of its unsustainable methods, such as foodborne illness and animal suffering, and avoid another record-setting meat recall like that seen in 2008.